Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample2_AnalyzeSentiment.md

 ## Creating a `TextAnalyticsClient`

 To create a new `TextAnalyticsClient` to analyze the sentiment in a document, you need a Text Analytics endpoint and credentials.
 You can use the [DefaultAzureCredential][DefaultAzureCredential] to try a number of common authentication methods optimized for both running as a service and development.
-In the sample below, however, you'll use a Text Analytics API key credential by creating an `AzureKeyCredential` object, that if neded, will allow you to update the API key without creating a new client.
+In the sample below, however, you'll use a Text Analytics API key credential by creating an `AzureKeyCredential` object, that if needed, will allow you to update the API key without creating a new client.

 You can set `endpoint` and `apiKey` based on an environment variable, a configuration setting, or any way that works for your application.